IronicRayquaza/house_prediction/README.md

-basic project for predicting house prices using python and pylpot...... cooked and served in 15 minutes!
+basic project for predicting house prices using python and pyplot...... cooked and served in 15 minutes!